wang-bin/dllapi/README.md

 ###Performance

-Comparing with linked symbols, calling this dynamically loaded symbol just cost **1 more** function calls.
+Comparing with linked symbols, calling this dynamically loaded symbol just cost **1 more** function call.
 So the performance is obviously very well.

 ###TODO